 2013 Australian singer-songwriter Vance Joy releases his debut EP, God Loves You When You're Dancing.

-2013 My Chemical Romance announces their breakup after 12 years as a band.
+2013 My Chemical Romance announce their breakup after 12 years as a band.
+They return to action in 2019.

 2009 Folk music historian Archie Green dies at age 91.